abhishek-kumar-gupta/learn-angular/011_Modules_Optimization.md

 ## Feature Modules
 A custom module that contains a certain feature that make up some part of the app.
+####NOTE:  We need to export components if we wish to use the selector.
 ##### auth.module.ts
 ```
 import { NgModule } from '@angular/core';